 Tempted?
 Squarespace offers a free 2-week trial, more than enough time to test its SEO game and see if it’s right for you.
 Worst case scenario you’ll get some beautiful design ideas.

-If you are ready to sign up to a premium plan, we have an exclusive discount code that will knock 10% of the cost off any Squarespace plan.
-All you need to do is enter the code WBE at the checkout.
+If you’re still happy once your free trial has ended, we’ll let you in on a little secret.
+We have an exclusive discount code for our readers that will knock an awesome 10% off the cost of any Squarespace plan.
+Don’t miss out – all you need to do is enter the code WBE at the checkout.
 Simple!

 Is Squarespace better than WordPress for SEO?

 The truth is, WordPress still has more power when it comes to SEO because of all the plugins you can install.
 However, Squarespace gives you everything you need right at your fingertips, making it easy to get started and manage in the long run.
 They both give you powerful SEO tools, it just comes down to personal preference.